 Like any process, buying a home involves a series of steps.
-When the steps are taken in a logical order, the process moves quicker and it’s less confusing.
+When the steps are taken in a logical order, the process moves quickly and it’s less confusing.

 1. Find out how much you can afford to spend on a home